 - XF354 3½" floppy drive

-There were a huge amount of peripherals released for the 8-bit Atari computers including cassette tape drives, 5.25" floppy disk drives, printers and even modems.
-The most common add-on is probably the different cassette tape drives since many games were released on cassette tapes.
-The peripherals use the SIO port and can be chained together to have more than one peripheral plugged in at once.
+There were a huge amount of peripherals released for the Atari 8-bit computers including cassette tape drives, 5.25" floppy disk drives, printers and modems.
+The most common peripherals were disk drives and cassette drives, and as a result most software for these computers are on disk and tape.
+Most peripherals use the SIO port and can be chained together to have more than one peripheral plugged in at once.